FrancescoZanella/SML_thesis_line_follower_robot/README.md

 **Steps to run in Production Mode**:
 1. Prepare the model:

    a) If you already have a trained model:
       - Ensure the model is saved in the `models` folder.
-      - Verify that the `MODEL_PATH` in the controller arguments points to your existing model.
+      - Verify that the `MODEL_PATH` in the controller arguments in the webots interface points to your existing model.

    b) If you want to create a new model from scratch:
       - Run the robot in Training Mode (PRODUCTION=False) to collect data.
       - Use the collected data to train a new model.
       - Save the newly trained model in the `models` folder.
       - Update the `MODEL_PATH` in the controller arguments to point to your new model.
-2. Run the robot in Webots with `PRODUCTION=True`.
+3. Run the robot in Webots with `PRODUCTION=True`.
-3. Set the `LEARNING=False` if you want to deactivate the incremental learning.
+4. Set the `LEARNING=False` if you want to deactivate the incremental learning.